-Though the UMSFP was christened in 2012, the ideas that led to its formation are much older and have been dancing around the university long before.
+Though the UMSFP became official in 2012, the ideas that led to its formation are much older and have been dancing around the university long before.
 The people that have formed and shaped the UMSFP from those early conversations were all drawn to the idea of a sustainable food system from different corners of our community because food integrates disparate fields and bridges the gaps between theory and practice, academia and the decisions that make up our daily lives.
 In April 2013 the UMSFP Leadership Team completed the first version of their business plan.

 The UM Sustainable Food Program fosters collaborative leadership that empowers students to create a sustainable food system at the University of Michigan while becoming change agents for a vibrant planet.
 To further this mission, the UMSFP focuses effort in three specific areas:

 - Developing responsible citizens and leaders by facilitating formal and informal education on sustainable food topics